kklmn/xrt/README.txt

 which is less convenient if you try different versions of xrt and/or different versions of python.

-To run xrtQook, simply start xrtQook.pyw from xrt/xrtQook or, if you have installed xrt by running setup.py, type ‘xrtQook.pyw’ from any location.
+To run xrtQook, simply start xrtQookStart.pyw from xrt/gui or, if you have installed xrt by running setup.py, type `xrtQookStart.pyw` from any location.

 Note that python-64-bit is by ~20% faster than the 32-bit version (tested with WinPython).